ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 ## Next Step

-You have learned all the preparations, you can start learn how to operate database now.
+You have learned all the preparations, you can start learn how to operate database now:

 - [Modify Database and Transaction](modify-database-and-transaction.md)
 - [Query](query.md)